This article is from the WebMD Feature Archive

 Cough Medicine: Should You or Shouldn’t You?

-Coughs send more people to the doctor's office than any other specific symptom, according to experts.
+Coughs send more people to the doctor's office than most other specific symptom, according to experts.
 And Americans spend billions of dollars every year on over-the-counter medications to fight coughs, such as cough suppressants and expectorants.

 Clearly we're concerned about our coughs.
 Clearly we rely on cough medication.
 What's unclear is the answer to this core question: Do cough medicines work?